-Don’t get me wrong – before this, I had NEVER spent more than £50 on a pair of heels, let alone the cost the bad boys in the picture set me back (Or to be brutally honest, how much my credit card was set back).
-I had lusted after a pair for years, and promised myself that if I passed my horrendously difficult membership exams when I was doing obstetrics and gynaecology a few years ago, I would reward myself because I deserved them!
-In other words, I fell victim to emotional-spending.
+I had lusted after a pair for years, and promised myself that if I passed my horrendously difficult medical exams when I was doing obstetrics and gynaecology many years ago now, I would reward myself because I deserved them!

 Maybe the shoes earned me points that I later wisely used on flights around the world.